 In a way I'm glad she took such an unsupportive stance, as unfortunately those attitudes still exist, and we've all had to deal with criticism.
 My saving grace in the whole thing is that I spared Charlie from it, and he's oblivious to the whole discussion surrounding his continued breastfeeding.
 When she asked where he was in the rehearsal and I said I'm not bringing him on, because I want to protect him from any negative comments, she looked around the studio in disbelief and kept pushing the whole "but it's all about him, everyone will want to see him, that's the reason we got you on".
 I said I'd been led to believe I was on to talk about breastfeeding in general, and I didn't want to have him hear even one hint that what he's doing isn't "normal".
 She also said she would ask me about my family's criticisms that I mentioned in one post.
 I said I didn't want to discuss that on air, and she said "we have to show all sides of the argument", so she went ahead and asked anyway.

 My aim was to go on to show that breastfeeding sometimes "just happens", and we don't have to designate a stopping date if we don't want to.
 I also wanted to talk about the difficulties all breastfeeding women have in the early days, and how the HSE do nothing to actively support the breastfeeding mother once she's discharged from hospital.
 I wanted to highlight how difficult mothering is, whether we breastfeed or not, and how breastfeeding is just one small part of my life.
 I wanted to say I can't wait for the day when breastfeeding is so normalised we don't need to discuss it on tv.
 I wanted to say every mother needs to strip back all the conflicting advice she hears and follow her gut instincts, and what works for one family may not suit another.
-All this is in my book, which I wanted to mention, and I'm looking for a publisher too!
+There was so much more I wanted to say, but never got the chance.

 I haven't watched the interview back yet, I'm waiting until Charlie is in bed, as I don't want him to hear it.
 Barry minded him in the "green room" while I was being interviewed, and he distracted him from the interview, while keeping an ear on it himself.